-- 3.12 A councillor may, by way of a notice submitted under clause 3.9, ask a question for response by the general manager about the performance or operations of the council, in writing and must be submitted four (4) business days before the meeting is to be held (i.e. by 5.00pm on Tuesday prior to the meeting). - 3.13 A councillor is not permitted to ask a question with notice under clause 3.12 that comprises a complaint against the general manager or a member of staff of the council, or a question that implies wrongdoing by the general manager or a member of staff of the council. - 3.14 The general manager or their nominee may respond to a question with notice submitted under clause 3.12 by way of a report included in the business papers for the relevant meeting of the council or orally at the meeting.
+- 3.14 A councillor may, by way of a notice submitted under clause 3.10, ask a question for response by the General Manager about the performance or operations of the council, in writing and must be submitted four (4) business days prior to the meeting being held (i.e. by 5.00pm on Tuesday prior to the meeting). - 3.15 A councillor is not permitted to ask a question with notice under clause 3.14 that comprises a complaint against the General Manager or a member of staff of the council, or a question that implies wrongdoing by the General Manager or a member of staff of the council. - 3.16 The General Manager or their nominee may respond to a question with notice submitted under clause 3.14 by way of a report included in the business papers for the relevant meeting of the council or orally at the meeting.